ShepherdOnline/ShepherdOnline/_drafts/2016-12-28-nominations-for-shepherd-maple-syrup-festival-parade-marshall-being-accepted-until-january-9.md

 categories:
   - Community
 ---
-Members of the Shepherd community are invited to submit their nominations for the Shepherd
+Members of the Shepherd community are invited to submit their nominations for the 2017 Shepherd Maple Syrup Festival parade marshal until January 9.